א וַיַּעַל נָחָשׁ הָעַמּוֹנִי וַיִּחַן עַל־יָבֵשׁ גִּלְעָד וַיֹּאמְרוּ כָּל־אַנְשֵׁי יָבֵישׁ אֶל־נָחָשׁ כְּרָת־לָנוּ בְרִית וְנַעַבְדֶךָּ׃

 Shmuel tells the people it is time to renew the monarchy, which leads to a second coronation of King Shaul and great rejoicing.
 Rashi explains the need for this renewal: Previously, not everyone had acquiesced to Shaul’s appointment.
 At this point, though, the entire nation willingly agrees.
 Monarchy, like all just forms of governments, requires the consent of the governed.
 Therefore, it is not surprising that Israel’s government in the contemporary pre-messianic era is a democracy.
 In fact, it is the only democracy in a region of autocracies and theocracies.Comment

-15 And all the people went to Gilgal; and there they made Shaul king before Hashem in Gilgal; and there they sacrificed sacrifices of peace-offerings before Hashem; and there Shaul and all the men of Israel rejoiced greatly.
+15 So all the people went to Gilgal, and there at Gilgal they declared Shaul king before Hashem.
+They offered sacrifices of well-being there before Hashem; and Shaul and all the men of Yisrael held a great celebration there.